“I am not a teacher, but an awakener.” — Robert Frost

 Inter-disciplinary and project-oriented classes and activities are very popular.
 Some examples of inter-disciplinary classes in the past have been Literature Seminars such as “Harry Potter” or “Lord of the Rings” that bring science, art, drama, language arts, and history into the classroom around a common theme.
 “Math Artistry”, which weaves geometry and other math disciplines into visual arts, is another popular course.

-Classes and activities at Village Home are small, with an average of 12 students per class.
+Classes at Village Home are small, with an average of 12 students per class.
 Most classes have a maximum of 15 students, and most classes have an age range of at least 2-3 years.
 Parents are welcome in the class anytime, and often siblings are in classes together.

 Instructors are paid per class hour of instruction between $25 – 35 per class hour.
 Most new instructors start at $25 per class hour; in some cases, applicants with exceptional experience, skills, or knowledge, may have a higher starting pay.
 Village Home does not pay for prep time or travel time.
 Payroll is processed monthly on the last day of the month.
 Success is measured by: (1) enrollment (2) attendance (3) retention from term-to-term (4) Feedback from learners (5) Feedback from parents (6) Direct observation.